See a list of chapters.

 regard, is the empty desolate plain, on which some few poor fields of

-corn mingle in this twilight hour with the sad infinitude of the
+grain mingle in this twilight hour with the sad infinitude of the

 sands.
 And the whole is bounded on the horizon by the chain, still a